 If your device needs to carry multiple languages and font styles, we can help lighten the load.
 Monotype has a number of tried and tested compression technologies that can dramatically reduce the size of font files, including those of Asian fonts that take big bites out of disk space.
 For some Asian fonts with large character counts, the overall font load can be cut by several megabytes through compression.

 Font linking gives you just one font file to manage.
-Instead of loading multiple font files or lumping all your languages in one heavy file, we link several files and serve them dynamically from the cloud.
+Unlike the Freetype offering, instead of loading multiple font files or lumping all your languages in one heavy file, we link several files and serve them dynamically from the cloud.
 Font linking points your application to a reader file prioritized according to the languages most in-use in the region where your product is shipping.

 A car being shipped to Japan, for example, would first search and serve Japanese character sets, followed by Latin or Korean.
 If it was headed to Canada, it would first serve Latin characters followed by Arabic.
 With just one font file to manage, you can serve multiple languages with just a quarter of the memory space you’d need to load them individually.